 So, why are Dobermans not used as military or police dogs?

-Dobermans aren’t used for police and military work due to they are costly and time-consuming, not ideal for multi-handlers, bad reputation.
-In fact, they don’t mature fast, less nerve, less trainable, less temperament, stubborn, and a high potential for health issues compared to other working dogs.
+Dobermans aren’t used for police and military work due to they are costly and time-consuming, not ideal for multi-handlers, bad reputation, less nerve, less trainable, less temperament, stubborn, they don’t mature fast, and have a high potential for health issues compared to other working breeds.

 We gonna look into the reasons why this happened, their military background, and several other amazing facts.
 In fact, By reading the following factors that will definitely give you a better understanding of Doberman.